marjolaine-altitude/zaius-dynamic-grid/README.md

 # Zaius Dynamic Grid

-Use this template to build in [Zaius](https://app.zaius.com/) a custom grid of products for Altitude Sports and The Last Hunt newsletter.
+Use this template to build in [Zaius](https://app.zaius.com/) a custom grid of products for AS and TLH newsletter.
 Given a list of skus, the dynamic grid will automatically populate a newsletter section with products informations.

 ## Getting Started